cg-tuwien/VulkanWorkshop/README.md

-# Vulkan Workshop, Part 1
+# Vulkan Workshop, Part 1 "First Steps"

 This branch contains the code for the initial state of the workshop's part 1.
 Please checkout this branch in order to work on the tasks of part 1.